h01ger/piuparts/README.txt

 During the 'install' test, the PIUPARTS_PHASE variable is set to 'install'.

+The current distribution is available in the variable PIUPARTS_DISTRIBUTION.

 The following prefixes for scripts are recognized:

 'post_setup_' - after the *setup* of the chroot is finished.